bird-house/birdhouse-docs/docs/source/dev_guide.rst

 .. image:: _images/binstar_channel.png

-Register GitHub webhook for geolinks:
+Register GitHub webhook for pygbif:

-on binstar go to `Settings/Continuous Integration` of the ``pygbif`` package.
+on Anaconda Server go to `Settings/Continuous Integration` of the ``pygbif`` package.

 Edit the fields: